FrancescoCorti/Housing_Project/README.md

 Zones are defined by considering various socio-economic factors, such as the attractiveness of the municipality, public transportation, parking availability, prevalent building types, and homogeneity of building structures, among others.
 Then, depending on the real estate market volume in a specific area, properties are sampled:

--in areas with market dynamics, properties are sampled from different sources, such as sale deeds, lease contracts, real estate agencies, online real estate listings, building companies, and so on;
+-in areas with enough market dynamics, properties are sampled from different sources, such as sale deeds, lease contracts, real estate agencies, online real estate listings, building companies, and so on;

 -in areas with limited market dynamics, properties are sampled from multiple similar zones, and their prices are aligned on spatial/temporal price trends based on territorial clusters.

 To determine buying/leasing intervals, Student statistical function for probabilities distributions is applied.
 This result in a 95% confidence interval for the estimated average properties market values.

+(from now on, a group of properties that share the same features (the minimal unit of analysis as described above) is referred to as a *listing*)

 **REMINDINGS**
 1. Data are collected in areas with sufficient real estate market movements.
 In 2024, OMI analysed the residential market in 1,500 Italian municipalities, where two-thirds of the national stock is located and where 72% of buying/selling movements took place.
 2. The estimation is the result of sampling procedures, which may yeld possible sampling biases.
 For this reason OMI constantly reviews its samples.
 3. For a complete description of the data and of procedures used to collect data and to define zones, always refer to ["Manuale dell'Osservatorio del Mercato Immobiliare"](https://www.agenziaentrate.gov.it/portale/documents/20143/265514/Manuale_OMI_2025_03_20.pdf/6ae6f18b-1632-a588-7990-bc94969f354a?t=1742814198800).

-(from now on, a group of properties that share the same features (the minimal unit of analysis as described above) is referred to as a *listing*)

-## Description of the variables in the original datasets (*translation (original name)*)
+## Description of variables in the translated and merged dataset (*translation (original name)*)

 -*area (Area_territoriale)*: macro areas for the listing (*NW (north-west)*, *NE (north-east)*, *C (center)*, *I (islands)*, *S (south)*);

 -*region (Regione)*: Region of the listing;

--*prov (Prov)*: Province of the listing (102; the number of Italian provinces varied in time between 101 and 110);
+-*prov (Prov)*: Province of the listing;

 -*mun_istat (Comune_ISTAT)*: ISTAT (National Institute of Statistic) code of the municipality;